Blog Online Business

 • A payment processor handles the transaction between the customer’s bank and the merchant’s bank, ensuring the payment is completed.
 It facilitates the authorisation, processing, and settlement of credit card or debit card transactions.

 • A payment gateway is a technology for securely transmitting payment information from customers to payment processors.
 As an intermediary between the merchant’s website and the payment processor, it encrypts sensitive data to ensure secure transactions.
+It is important to understand the terms used in legal, regulatory, and official documentation related to payment gateways, as terminology can impact compliance and service agreements.

 In other words, payment processors manage the actual transaction and the transfer of funds, while payment gateways provide a secure interface for the transaction to take place in the first place.